-- SC Illegal Immigration Reform Act Review
+- SC Illegal Immigration Reform Act - Next Steps in the Regulatory Process

-- DACA

-- Guidance for SC Residency Considerations

 SC Illegal Immigration Reform Act

 SECTION 17.
 Chapter 101, Title 59 of the 1976 Code is amended by adding:

 Section 59-101-430

 (A) An alien unlawfully present in the United States is not eligible to attend a public institution of higher learning in this State, as defined in Section 59-103-5.
 The trustees of a public institution of higher learning in this State shall develop and institute a process by which lawful presence in the United States is verified.
 In doing so, institution personnel shall not attempt to independently verify the immigration status of any alien, but shall verify any alien's immigration status with the federal government pursuant to 8 U.S.C.
 Section 1373(c).